fioprotocol/fio-devhub/_docs/integration-guide/integrator-overview.md

 ---
 layout: page-int
-title: Overview
+title: Getting Started with Your Integration
-description: Overview
+description: Getting Started with Your Integration
 ---
-# Integration Guide
+# Getting Started with your Integration

 The following is a step-by-step walkthrough of the integration process.
 It begins by reviewing FIO Protocol and tools websites available to support integration.
-Next, it summarizes how to set up a test environment and reviews the different categories of features that are available for integration.
-Lastly, it outlines the requirements for QA and acceptance testing.
+Next, it reviews the different categories of features that are available for integration.
+Lastly, it summarizes how to set up a test environment and outlines the requirements for QA and acceptance testing.

 ![Image]({{ site.baseurl }}/assets/img/integration/integration-process.png)

-## Phase 1: Get familiar with FIO Protocol
+## Step 1: Get familiar with FIO Protocol

 Before starting your integration, we recommend you first familiarize yourself with FIO Protocol by reviewing following resources: